penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classrooms-classroom-properties-bannedframetemplate-bannedsectionpreference.md

 ## day

-Day of the week when is located the section.
+Day of the week when the section is located.

 `day`